 The game really runs well.
 Besides boot-up times that tend to take a tiny bit longer than they should, the game itself loads fast and performs great.
 I believe that the game runs at a locked 30 frames per second on PlayStation 4 (which is the system I reviewed the game on).
 With that said, I can say that it did not hitch once.
 When I just started playing the game, I had a couple of crashes, but updates since then have removed crashes completely.
 The game looks great, runs well, and is quite good overall.

 All in all, Lost Sphear is a timeless game that not only lives up to its spiritual predecessor, but also lives to be unique in its own right.
-It embodies a bunch of things from classic titles, such as Chrono Trigger and Final Fantasy, while bringing those things to a modern setting, with modern design elements and development tricks.
+It embodies a bunch of aspects from classic titles, such as Chrono Trigger and Final Fantasy, while bringing those things to a modern setting, with modern design elements and development tricks.

 The game has an intriguing story that fits perfectly in how it looks and plays.
 Gameplay is as close as you would expect from something that tries to pull inspiration form as many classic RPGS as possible, without being overdone or too complex.